To boost productivity — and stay out of work-from-home ruts — sometimes the best thing to do is switch up your remote working style.

 Grunberg said that benefits of the walking phone meetings include more time with his daughter in the morning, which “creates more balance in the house,” he said.
 Phone calls, he added, are more efficient than video.
 “When a call is over, people are happy to hang up, while on video, people need to fill the space because we ‘made the time to see each other,’” he says.

-To supplement the one-on-ones, Grunberg launched regular “coffee talk” meetings with groups of three or four team members.
+To supplement the one-on-ones while working from home, Grunberg launched regular “coffee talk” meetings with groups of three or four team members.
 Team members receive the meeting topic in advance, and it’s usually something without a clear deadline.
 “We can work our way through a challenge over time and ultimately get to better answers,” he said.
 Sometimes, the meetings are simply hangouts, “just laughs about something we all have in common,” he said.
 “You miss that water-cooler talk,” he said.
 “These conversations help move the business and the people forward.”

 Before the pandemic, David Kashak’s meeting style was more ad hoc than organized, more freewheeling than super-structured.
-“I would describe my work style as ‘very present,’” said Kashak, cofounder and CEO at Connatix, a video-content platform for publishers based in New York.
+“I would describe my work style as ‘very present,’” said Kashak, cofounder and CEO at Connatix, a video-content platform for publishers.
 Kashak described Connatix’s company culture as very office-based.
 “People connected in the office, around the coffee machine, sitting next to each other brainstorming, doing a lot of whiteboard sessions,” he said.

-Meetings also became more methodical; instead of tossing out ideas and getting instant feedback, the team would intentionally discuss each idea and present feedback after a discussion of the ideas.
+Remote meetings also became more methodical; instead of tossing out ideas and getting instant feedback, the team would intentionally discuss each idea and present feedback after a discussion of the ideas.
 “Our meetings became more efficient,” he said.
 He also noted a shift in time expenditure: more on the front end in preparation, but shorter time in the actual meeting because of that preparation.
-Kashak said that, post-pandemic, meetings will be a mix of remote and in-person, whatever makes more sense given the task at hand.
+Kashak said that, for the foreseeable future, meetings will be a mix of remote and in-person, whatever makes more sense given the task at hand.
 Either way, the shift to more scheduled meetings “allows for more voices to be heard within the organization,” he said.

-Lauren Melillo, manager of the creative studio at MNI Targeted Media, the digital media buying, planning and advertising unit of Meredith, which owns Allrecipes, Entertainment Weekly and People, has a different relationship with technology, interaction with her team, and morning and evening routines due to the pandemic.
-The result: Several small but significant, and welcome, changes to her work style.
+Lauren Melillo, manager of the creative studio at MNI Targeted Media, has a different relationship with technology, interaction with her team, and morning and evening routines..
+The result: Several small but significant, and welcome, changes to her remote work style.

 Melillo used to rise at 7:15 a.m. to get to the office by 8:30 a.m.
 Now, without that 20-minute physical commute, she wakes at 6 and spends some time reading, listening to a podcast, walking her new rescue dog, or even just watching the sunrise.
 That mental space helps her “kickstart” her brain and gives her time away from screens.
 “I feel more refreshed in the morning by doing other activities,” she said.
 She spends down time in the evening knitting or painting, more activities that provide that brain boost and valuable time away from screens.

-He said it took a while to become accustomed to the new work style: “Context-switching between childcare, work, meetings and coding feels like a really expensive operation in my head,” he said.
+He said it took a while to become accustomed to the new remote work style.
+“Context-switching between childcare, work, meetings and coding feels like a really expensive operation in my head,” he said.
 When work life gets more or less back to normal, Peterson said he’d like to keep the early morning, concentrated-work routine.
 “I might take focus blocks at home, a few days a week.”
-(A Textio spokesperson said that the company has not yet decided its return-to-work strategy.)

 Textio’s focus on employee self-care during the pandemic made the Swiss cheese days doable, Peterson added.
 “Sometimes working super-long days is sustainable for me, and other times it is not,” Peterson said.
-“I can take a step back or a break when I need.”
+“I can take a step back or a break when I need to.”